Skip to main content

 Submission Response

-Upon receipt of your complaint, Payrix will acknowledge receipt of your complaint within five (5) business days.
-Following the completion of our investigation, Payrix will provide you with our final decision in writing within ninety (90) days of receiving your complaint, along with:
+Upon receipt of your complaint, Worldpay for Platforms will acknowledge receipt of your complaint within 5 business days.
+Following the completion of our investigation, Worldpay for Platforms will provide you with our final decision in writing within 90 days of receiving your complaint, along with the following details:

 • A summary of the complaint.